 While choosing a product, you may want to consider the manufacturers return policy.
 Both the SnoreRx and GMSS are offered with a money back guarantee.
 The return policy of each product is identical.
 Both manufacturers guarantee your satisfaction for 30 days from the date of purchase with a money back offer.
 In both cases, the customer is responsible for paying the cost of return shipping.

 After comparing these two products you may still be wondering which product is better.
 The answer to this question will depend on your individual circumstances.
 They are both great products that are effective when used under the right circumstances and cost roughly the same amount of money.

 When deciding, the first question that you should ask yourself is whether or not you are a mouth breather.
 If the answer is “yes” then the SnoreRx is undoubtedly a better choice because it has ports that allow for mouth breathing.
 The zQuiet is another MAD with breather ports and is also a product that I highly recommend.

 If mouth breathing is not an issue then I would recommend going with a tongue stabilizing device such as the GMSS.
 There are a few reasons why I prefer to use this product over the SnoreRx for non-mouth breathers.

 First, the GMSS is less invasive, easier to adapt to, and takes up less room inside of the mouth.
 It’s one solid piece which makes it less likely to break and easier to clean.
-In addition, due to its design it can be used by those who where dentures.
+In addition, due to its design, it can be used by those who wear dentures.
 It’s an all around great product that works well when it comes to preventing snoring.

 You can get more information on each device by reading my product reviews.
 My personal review of the GMSS review can be found here and the SnoreRx review is located over here.
-Also, you can visit the manufacturers website of each for more information and to purchase.
+Also, you can visit the manufacturer’s website of each for more information and purchase.